 As an international student there are certain laws that you must be aware of during your studies at College of the Desert and the Intensive English Academy.
 These pages are designed to give you some information that will help you maintain your F-1 status and access some of the benefits you are entitled to.
-There are no "silly" or "wrong" questions!
 We are here to help you understand your responsibilities as an F-1 student.
-The more you understand the rules regarding the F-1 visa, the happier your stay in the USA will be!
+The more you understand the rules regarding the F-1 visa, the easier your stay in the USA will be!

 Important Immigration Definitions:

 This page will provide you with some common terms that you should learn regarding your F-1 visa status:

 SEVIS (Student & Exchange Visitor Information System) is the tracking system that the US Department of Homeland Security (US DHS) uses to monitor international students while you are in the USA.
 SEVIS requires all schools in the United States to report on their international students (F- 1 and J- 1) students.
 This reporting is done through computer via the internet.
 Reporting is done at regularly scheduled times as well as when a new event occurs.

 US DHS is very specific about the type of information that schools will need to report on each F-1 student.
 Examples include: name; place and date of birth; country of citizenship; current address of the student; verification of enrollment for current term; the start date of the student’s next term or session; failure to enroll; dropping below 12 units without authorization and more!

 (US DHS), is the US government department that monitors international students in the United States.
 The DHS used to be known as the Immigration & Naturalization Service or “INS”.
 As of March 2003, the name and functions were changed to the US DHS.

 This is the adjudication (application review) arm of the DHS.
 The US CIS evaluates all requests for benefits for F-1 students, including: employment applications, reinstatement requests, change of status requests, etc.

 US Immigration & Customs Enforcement (US ICE):